tmaestrini/easyProvisioning/README.md

 Sync-Hubnavigation -TemplateName "standard.yml"
 ```

 The resource provisioning process is idempotent; each defined resource or setting is only provisioned once.
-You can start the provisioning process as many times you want without expecting any side effects!
+You can start the sync process as many times you want without expecting any side effects!

 ## Template file